micmejia/bible-dump/NKJV/Jeremiah/Jer 49.md

 As in the overthrow of Sodom and Gomorrah And their neighbors," says the Lord, "No one shall remain there, Nor shall a son of man dwell in it.

 ###### 19
-"Behold, he shall come up like a lion from the [^g]floodplain of the Jordan Against the dwelling place of the strong; But I will suddenly make him run away from her.
+"Behold, he shall come up like a lion from the floodplain of the Jordan Against the dwelling place of the strong; But I will suddenly make him run away from her.
 And who _is_ a chosen _man that_ I may appoint over her?
 For who _is_ like Me?
 Who will arraign Me?
 And who _is_ that shepherd Who will withstand Me?"

 ###### 20
-Therefore hear the counsel of the Lord that He has taken against Edom, And His purposes that He has proposed against the inhabitants of Teman: Surely the least of the flock shall [^h]draw them out; Surely He shall make their dwelling places desolate with them.
+Therefore hear the counsel of the Lord that He has taken against Edom, And His purposes that He has proposed against the inhabitants of Teman: Surely the least of the flock shall draw them out; Surely He shall make their dwelling places desolate with them.

 ###### 21
 The earth shakes at the noise of their fall; At the cry its noise is heard at the Red Sea.